Career / Career Progression

 These network components are invaluable when studying for the CCNA.
 You can even experiment with devices outside exam prep.
 What does it look like when a laptop accesses a network through a wireless connection?
 How is the configuration of an ASA firewall different from an ISR router?
 Packet Tracer makes it easy to add a device to an existing topology.

-Connection Variety.
 Whether it's straight-through or crossover copper cables, fiber-optic cables, DCE or DTE serial cables, or crossover console cables, Packet Tracer provides plenty of options for connecting entry-level network devices.

 While the majority of production environments utilize either fiber-optic or straight-through copper cables to connect devices, production environments still use serial connections for WAN connectivity due to a lack of alternative options.
 As a result, you should be aware of the differences between ethernet and serial physical mediums.
 Packet Tracer provides the necessary practical experience with configuring and troubleshooting environments with both connection types.

-Making a Realistic Lab.
-Packet Tracer offers different methods to connect and configure devices.
-Most of the time, you'll probably left-click on each device in the simulator and configure it through the CLI tab.
-However, you can also simulate how network engineers would provision devices in the real world.
-You can accomplish this by connecting a computer to each device via console cable and then configuring the network device through the PC's terminal.
+You can accomplish this by connecting a computer to each device via a console cable and then configuring the network device through the PC's terminal.
 You can even use this to configure remote management of the network device through Telnet or SSH, then connect the PC to a management network and configure each device remotely.

 In this way, Packet Tracer provides a robust network simulator sandbox.
 You get to make rules regarding how "realistic" you would like your labbing session to be.

 By default, Packet Tracer works in Realtime Mode.
 In Realtime Mode, connected network devices generate control plane traffic (such as Spanning Tree Protocol BPDUs, routing protocol Hello messages) and forward data plane traffic (such as ICMP messages and TCP/UDP packets between end hosts) in real-time, just like real network devices would.
-This network activity is visible in real-time through the flashing connection lights between devices, indicating that data was sent or received on a link.
+This network activity is visible in real time through the flashing connection lights between devices, indicating that data was sent or received on a link.

 However, let's say you're troubleshooting a connectivity issue between two end hosts.
 It can be difficult to visualize how the packet flows through a large network.
 Simulation Mode allows you to walk through the path of a packet step-by-step.
 You can observe attributes of the packet change and see the forwarding decision that each intermediary network device makes on the packet.
-With Simulation Mode you can quickly compare what's happening on the network device's CLI with what visually happens to the packet as it traverses their simulated network.
+With Simulation Mode, you can quickly compare what's happening on the network device's CLI with what visually happens to the packet as it traverses its simulated network.

-Realistic Terminal.
 As mentioned previously, you will more than likely configure, verify, and troubleshoot technologies on network devices through the CLI tab — which is very similar to a traditional PuTTY terminal.
 In fact, the CLI terminal provided by Packet Tracer uses many of the same traditional terminal keyboard shortcuts.

 Here are shortcuts that I've tested:

-• Ctrl+W – Delete the previous word to the left of the cursor.
+• Ctrl+W: Delete the previous word to the left of the cursor.

-• Ctrl+U – Delete the entire line of user input to the left of the cursor.
+• Ctrl+U: Delete the entire line of user input to the left of the cursor.

-• Ctrl+K – Delete the entire line of user input to the right of the cursor.
+• Ctrl+K: Delete the entire line of user input to the right of the cursor.

-• Ctrl+Z – Cancel current user input and return a new line.
+• Ctrl+Z: Cancel current user input and return a new line.
 If the user is in global configuration mode, return the user to global EXEC mode.
 Functionally identical to Ctrl+C.

-• Ctrl+A – Move the cursor to the beginning of the line.
+• Ctrl+A: Move the cursor to the beginning of the line.

-• Ctrl+E – Move the cursor to the end of the line.
+• Ctrl+E: Move the cursor to the end of the line.

 This may seem like a minor feature, but it's extremely important.
 When you master keyboard shortcuts within Packet Tracer, you are simultaneously mastering keyboard shortcuts for the real Cisco IOS command line.
 Furthermore, many of these keyboard shortcuts are applicable to other CLI-based applications, including Linux devices.
 Because the keyboard shortcuts work in both environments, your transition from Packet Tracer to real networking devices will be seamless.

-Custom Exercise Creation.
 Students who have taken NetAcad courses may be familiar with the Packet Tracer lab exercises provided throughout the coursework.
 These exercises include formal instructions that appear when the lab is executed, as well as a built-in grading system that lets you know whether all of the tasks within the lab have been completed.
-Packet Tracer also allows you to create these types of labs through the Activity Wizard feature, complete with formal instructions and grading system.
+Packet Tracer also allows you to create these types of labs through the Activity Wizard feature, complete with formal instructions and a grading system.

-These labs can be as simple or as complex as you desire.
-Labs may include HTML instructions with images similar to lab instructions provided by NetAcad, variables that slightly randomize the nature of the lab, and custom JavaScript.
 Furthermore, the Activity Wizard allows for the definition of an "Answer Network" used to grade your work.
-The Answer Network is comprised of a number of different tests, including required configuration parameters on network devices and successful connectivity between end hosts.
+The Answer Network consists of a number of different tests, including required configuration parameters on network devices and successful connectivity between end hosts.

 The Cons of Packet Tracer Network Simulator